Published: Dec 3, 2024

 1. Opportunity for Higher Returns

-One of the primary arguments against paying off your mortgage is the potential for higher returns elsewhere.
-Historically, the stock market has delivered average annual returns that exceed most mortgage interest rates.
+Instead of asking, “Should I pay off my mortgage?”, consider the alternative—investing your money.
+Historically, the stock market has delivered average annual returns that often exceed mortgage interest rates.

 2. Maintaining Liquidity